archaeogeek/gettingstartedwithgit/git/gitsetup.md

 ## Configuring Git to use the text editor of your choice

 By default Git will use your operating system's default editor.
 On Windows that's probably NotePad, on Mac it's probably Text Edit.
-On Linux- vi, or nano.
+On Linux- vim, or nano.
 The following command is used to set the default text editor for Git:

 	git config --global core.editor "/path/to/your/editorexecutable"

 The exact format of the path to use here will be dependent on your operating system.
-[This link](http://swcarpentry.github.io/git-novice/02-setup.html) shows you how to set up the core editor config for a number of example packages in Windows, Mac and Linux.
+[This link](http://swcarpentry.github.io/git-novice/02-setup/) shows you how to set up the core editor config for a number of example packages in Windows, Mac and Linux.

+## Showing the configuration set on your system

+The following command will show you the current values of git config on your system:

+    git config -l